Complexity of complexity and strings with maximal plain and prefix Kolmogorov complexity: Abstract

 \section{Abstract}

-Peter Gacs showed~\cite{gacs} that for every $n$ there exists a bit string $x$ of length $n$ whose plain complexity $\KS(x)$ has almost maximal conditional complexity relative to $x$, i.e., $\KS(\KS(x)|x)\ge \log n - \logg n - O(1)$.
-Here $\log^{2}(i)=\log\log i$ etc. Following Elena Kalinina~\cite{kalinina}, we provide a game-theoretic proof of this result; modifying her argument, we get a better (and tight) bound $\log n - O(1)$.
+P\'eter G\'acs showed~(G\'acs 1974) that for every $n$ there exists a bit string $x$ of length $n$ whose plain complexity $\KS(x)$ has almost maximal conditional complexity relative to $x$, i.e., $\KS(\KS(x)|x)\ge \log n - \logg n - O(1)$.
+(Here $\logg i =\log\log i$.)
+Following Elena Kalinina~(Kalinina 2011), we provide a simple game-based proof of this result; modifying her argument, we get a better (and tight) bound $\log n - O(1)$.
 We also show the same bound for prefix-free complexity.